spacetelescope/crds/documentation/rtd/source/environment.rst

 Advanced Environment
 --------------------

-A number of things in CRDS are configurable with envionment variables,  most important of which is the location and structure of the file cache.
+A number of things in CRDS are configurable with environment variables,  most important of which is the location and structure of the file cache.

 CRDS Cache Locking